gberrien/Billie/README.md

 ## DATA Folder
 ### Data Collection Process:

 The transcripts of the 2018 and 2021 Vanity Fair interviews were retrieved using a simple Python program.
 The program utilized the YoutubeTranscriptApi which is a python API that allows you to get the transcript/subtitles for a given YouTube video.
 All that is needed to retrieve a transcript for a specific video is the video ID which can be found in the URL for that video.
 Once the transcripts were retrieved, they were written to text files.
+This tutorial was utilized as guidance: https://www.youtube.com/watch?v=Z6nkEZyS9nA

 See the Python program used to retrieve the transcripts here: https://github.com/gberrien/Billie/blob/main/SRC/FetchTranscript.py